solyarisoftware/voskJs/README.md

 The goal of the simple project is to:

-1. create a function easy layer on top of already existing Vosk nodejs binding, supplying 3 functions:
+1. Create an easy function layer on top of already existing Vosk nodejs binding, supplying 3 functions:

    - `loadModel()`
    - `transcript()`